iAbhishek91/season-predictor-api/README.md

 yarn start
 ```

 > * best way to run this application is in docker.
-Note the Docker file runs the application in production mode.
+Note the Docker file runs the application in test mode. more detail below.
->   * step-1: build the docker image: `docker build -t season-service .`
->   * step-2: [optional] verify the image file is created: `docker images`
->   * step-3: run the image to form the container: `docker run -i --rm --init -p 1212:1212 --name season-container season-service index.js`

 ## Application environment

-we have two mode of this application: dev and production.
+we have two mode of this application: *dev* and *test*.

 * **dev mode:**
-  * run with mocks, with out actual integration
+  * run with [mocks](#Mocks), without actual integration
   * development and unit testing should be performed on this env.
   * execute the below command for starting the app in dev mode.
+  * post used: 2424

 ```sh
 yarn start